Siphon880gh/devbrain/AI Assisted Coding/___Agent-First App, Agent Driven Development/_PRIMER - Agent Driven Development.md

 Summarized from [“Prototyping for Agent-First Apps”](https://dev.to/fl4tlin3/prototyping-for-agent-first-apps-54j7).
-Note their definition of Agent-First is completely different from [[Agent-First Apps - Two Modes of Use]], so I am renaming it to Agent Driven Development, which aligns with TDD and BDD industry practices.
+Note their definition of Agent-First is completely different from [[_PRIMER - Agent-First Apps - Two Modes of Use]], so I am renaming it to Agent Driven Development, which aligns with TDD and BDD industry practices.

 ---